jhlau/topic-coherence-sensitivity/README.md

 Publication
 -----------
 * Jey Han Lau and Timothy Baldwin.
 The Sensitivity of Topic Coherence Evaluation to Topic Cardinality.
-In Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL HLT 2016), San Diego, California, to Appear.
+In Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL HLT 2016), San Diego, California, to appear.